hygull/bibtex/README.md

         ]
     },
     "techreport": {
-        "description": "A report published by a school or other institution, usually numbered within a series",
+        "description": "A report published by a school or other institution, usually numbered within a series", "requiredFields": [
-        "required_fields": [
             "author",
             "title",
             "institution",
             "year"
         ],
-        "optional_fields": [
+        "optionalFields": [
             "type",
             "number",
             "address",